fractal-it/img2text/README.md

-# img2text
+# Image to text

-Image to text
+to use install pillow and color-it